andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

 conjugate momenta ($\mathbf{p} = \hat{K} \dot{\mathbf{q}}$), and also for
 kinetic energy ($KE = \frac{1}{2} \dot{\mathbf{q}}^T \hat{K} \dot{\mathbf{q}}$).

-Now, we’re going to see that it’s going to be important for us to also be able to go backwards (to get $\dot{\mathbf{q}}$ from $\mathbf{p}$).
+It’s going to be important for us to also be able to go backwards (to get
+$\dot{\mathbf{q}}$ from $\mathbf{p}$).
 Luckily, because we wrote the whole thing as a matrix operation, going backwards is easy – just take the matrix inverse, which we know exists!

 $$
 \dot{\mathbf{q}} = \hat{K}^{-1} \mathbf{p}